-2017 4th of July Fireworks & Celebrations
+2018 4th of July Fireworks & Celebrations

 *Richmond: Fireworks!

-Third of July Live Blues & Fireworks 2016
+Annual Third of July Celebration

+Tuesday, July 3rd – Fireworks, food, and fun are what this event is all about.
+Celebrate with your fellow community members at Marina Bay Park from 5:30 p.m. – 10:00 p.m. to enjoy music and the youth play area (for a fee) until the night sky explodes with color with a 20 minute fireworks display at approximately 9:15 p.m.
+Get More Info: richmondstandard.com

-Monday, July 3.
-3rd of July Fireworks Show – Celebrate with the Richmond community!
+Celebrate with the Richmond community!
 Enjoy a night of food, live music, games and a great view of the Richmond Waterfront fireworks (starting at 9:15pm)!
-Get More Info

 *Rohnert Park: Fireworks!

-Tuesday, July 4.
-4th of July Fireworks Spectacular – Featuring GRAMMY winnner Kathy Mattea and the Santa Rosa Symphony.
+Wednesday, July 4.
+4th of July Fireworks Spectacular – Featuring Transcendence Theatre Company and the Santa Rosa Symphony.
 Performance at 7:30pm at Sonoma State’s Weill Hall and Lawn “followed by eye-popping pyrotechnics” at 9:15 pm.
 Get More Info

 Ross: